jac-oblong/Cognitive-Modeling/hw4/readme.md

 The answer to this problem can be found in [problem4.ipynb](./problem4.ipynb).

 ## Problem 5 - Reflection

+One take-away is how important statistics is in the modern age.
+So many different disciplines utilize predictive models whether they realize it or not.
+Some examples include medicine, weather, stock markets, and even traffic patterns.
+Not all of them utilize Bayesian models, but they do utilize previous observations to predict new data, which is fundamentally a statistical problem.

+Another take-away is the importance of validating the results of models.
+This is especially important because of how many different ways there are to validate them and also because of how complex they are.

 ## Problem 6 - Project Pre-Study